dslab-epfl/NEX/README.md

 ## Usage

-You can start NEX simulation simply by running the commands:
+You can start NEX simulation simply by running the command:
 ```
 sudo nex <your application>
 ```
-Note, you want to run multiple commands, you can put all your commands in a script, then run
+Note: if you want to run multiple commands, you can put all your commands in a script, then run
 ```
 sudo nex <your script>
 ```
+Note: sudo will reset your environment variables, use `sudo -E` to keep those.

+Note: if you set extra environment variables when launching nex, set it before, for example `SOME_ENV=1 nex`.

 ### Running Prepared Experiments

 Prepared experiments are available in `experiments/`:

 ### VTA
-Install env first (note, you might to need to fix env issues mannually, as noted in the build-tvm.sh).
+Install environment first (note: you might need to fix environment issues manually, as noted in the build-tvm.sh).
 ```bash
 cd experiments/
 ./build-tvm.sh